Quantcast

 Print Friendly and PDF

-Thanksgiving travel always makes weather a big concern around this time of year, so I thought it might be fun to write about the weather that the Pilgrims encountered on their first Thanksgiving.
+Have you ever wondered what weather the Pilgrims encountered on their first Thanksgiving?
 Ironically, we know more about the weather than many other aspects of the celebration!

-We believe that first Thanksgiving feast held by the pilgrims of Plymouth colony in 1621 was probably in September or October, rather than the last Thursday in November.
-No exact date was ever recorded, although we do know that it was a harvest festival.
+We believe that the first Thanksgiving feast held by the pilgrims of Plymouth colony in 1621 was probably in September or October, rather than the last Thursday in November.
+No exact date was recorded, although we know it was a harvest festival.

 As new arrivals, the Pilgrims frequently described the harsh local climate; weather conditions and weather survival were common topics for the colonists.

 So, the fact that they only wrote about the harvest festival and not the weather indicates it was probably relatively normal.
-For New England in mid-autumn, that meant mostly sunny weather in the mid-to-low 60˚s.
+For New Englanders in mid-autumn, this mainly meant sunny weather in the mid-to-low 60s.

 Despite the inaccuracies of this painting, we still commemorate a moment of harmony and abundance, when two peoples celebrated in peace.
 Jennie A. Brownscombe (1914)

-What most books don’t record is how difficult times had been for the Wampanoag people.
+Most books don’t record how difficult times had been for the Wampanoag people.
 From 1616 to 1619, the confederation had endured an epidemic (smallpox or maybe leptospirosis, 7-day fever) that had wiped out an estimated 40% of the tribe.
-The remaining survivors found themselves militarily weakened and facing uneasy relations with their stronger neighbors.
-When the Pilgrims settled the decimated lands of the confederation’s Patuxet tribe and befriended the last Patuxet survivor Squanto, it seemed as if a new ally had arrived to strengthen the confederation.
-For the Wampanoag, 1621 was a time of healing, good hunting, good harvests and renewed strength.
+The remaining survivors were militarily weakened and facing uneasy relations with their stronger neighbors.
+When the Pilgrims settled the decimated lands of the confederation’s Patuxet tribe and befriended the last Patuxet survivor, Squanto, it seemed like a new ally had arrived to strengthen the confederation.
+For the Wampanoag, 1621 was a time of healing, good hunting, good harvests, and renewed strength.

-History would disrupt the amity but for a moment, there was peace and plenty.
-For three days, the remaining 53 Pilgrims and over 90 Wampanoag feasted, had games and competitions, prayed and ate some more.
+History would disrupt the amity, but there was peace and plenty for a moment.
+For 3 days, the remaining 53 Pilgrims and over 90 Wampanoag feasted, had games and competitions, prayed, and ate some more.
 It was a time of sunny weather and celebration.